 Why are the Epping tube station car park sites being built on?
 Where will people park?

-The Draft Local Plan includes proposals to develop a number of car parks across the District to provide additional housing.
+The emerging Local Plan includes proposals to develop a number of car parks across the District to provide additional housing.
 The development models applied to the car park sites would mean that there would be no net loss of parking spaces.
 The Council will complete further work on parking standards and requirements for new developments associated with car park sites.

 How did the Council decide how much development should take place in each settlement?

 The Site Selection Report shows which sites have been assessed for each settlement, and the proposed capacity of these sites.
 The final ‘totals’ for each settlement were arrived at by looking at the number of suitable and deliverable sites in that settlement, and what was considered the best fit for each settlement, taking into account the findings from previous consultation.
 Other evidence documents, including the Green Belt Review, Settlement Capacity Study and Accessibility Planning Study informed our decisions on what scale of development was suitable for each settlement.

 What is the justification that resulted in Waltham Abbey’s reclassification as a small district centre rather than a town?

 This classification refers to just the Town Centre rather than the settlement itself.
 The classification of Waltham Abbey’s Town Centre as a ‘Small District Centre’ is based on the Town Centres Review (September 2016) which concluded that, based on the size of retail units, services and facilities provided, the centre currently operates more as a Small District Centre.
 The settlement of Waltham Abbey is still considered to be a Town within the District’s Settlement Hierarchy, along with Epping, Loughton and Ongar.

 Why is the Council proposing allocations for development on urban open space?